pyPhotometry/docs/docs/index.md

 If you are new to pyPhotometry, we recomend doing the following steps to build understanding of the signals, and test your optical setup is working as expected.

 1. Put the system in `2EX_2EM_continuous` mode and wave the fiber tip around, you should see the signal levels go up and down as the tip is oriented towards and away from light sources in the room.
+If the light in the room is bright you may well see a warning indicating that the signal is clipping.

 2. Put the system in `2EX_1EM_pulsed` or  `2EX_2EM_pulsed` mode, depending on your whether you are using one or two photodetectors.
 These modes use background subtraction, i.e. they subtract the signal level with the LED off from the value with the LED on, to remove the influence of background illumination.
-Therefore when you move the tip around the signal should stay constant (though if you point the fiber tip at a bright light, the background subtracted signal may drop to zero due to the raw signal saturating).
+Therefore when you move the tip around the signal should stay constant (though if you point the fiber tip at a bright light, the background subtracted signal may drop to zero due to the raw signal saturating, and the clipping warning will show).

 3. Even using background subtraction, and with nothing in front of the patch cord, the signal will not be zero due to autofluorescence from the patch cords themselves.
 The brightness of the autofluorescence depends on the illumination intensity and wavelength (shorter wavelengths typically evoke more autofluorescence).
-Increase and decreace the LED currents and check that the corresponding signal levels change.
+Increase and decrease the LED currents and check that the corresponding signal levels change.

 4. Touch the tip of the patch cord onto a sheet of white paper, you should see the signal levels go up due to fluorescence of the paper.